 The most important thing is that the bones used in any broth should come from organically raised, grass fed, or pastured animals.
 This is because when you break down bones, not only can you release minerals, etc you can release the impurities stored in the bones.
 Factory farmed meats are fed unnatural diets, and potentially a variety of veterinary drugs and growth promoters, and you don’t want any of these impurities in the broth.
 The healthiest and best nourished animals will be far more nutritious to eat.

 The best parts to use in any bone broth are those with lots of connective tissue, marrow, necks, knuckles and feet (yes, perhaps gross, but very nutritious.
-Ask your farmers at the market or your butcher if you can buy these parts, or at least use the bag of giblets that comes inside many turkeys and chickens).
+Ask your farmers at the market or your butcher if you can buy these parts, or at least use the bag of giblets and necks that comes inside many turkeys and chickens).
 If you’re using beef, lamb, etc for a broth for people, roasting them first will help the flavor quite a bit – dissolve the brown bits at the bottom of the pan and include them in the broth.
 More tips here.
 You don’t have to load the broth with veggies, but a few will definitely add nutrients.
 Avoid onions for pets!
 Some carrots, celery, a few bay leaves or peppercorns are good additions.
 When using beef/lamb/pork a layer of fat may accumulate on top after your broth cools.
 You may remove this when cooled, especially before feeding to pets.

 Chicken Bone Broth:

 For pets, cooking a whole chicken (or turkey) will give you some valuable meat too – boiled chicken is a great bland diet option if a pet is having digestive problems.
 You can freeze some meat for just such an occasion, or shred a bit of meat on top of their meals for a delicious addition, or mince it to use as training treats.
 For humans, save the chicken meat to make chicken soup with your stock after it’s done.